 You will be required to drop any donated laptops off at City Hall, 64 Victoria Street, SW1E 6QP.
 Donations must be made between 9am-2pm on weekdays so that we can process them.

 - Be appropriately packaged, for example in a box or laptop bag

 - Clearly labelled with your name, the number of laptops being donated, and your unique reference number (you will receive this via email once your donation form has been accepted)

 Will my donated laptop be safe and how does it work in terms of the quality & assurance on any data & security?

 Your laptops will be tracked and monitored throughout the whole of process from the completion of your donation form, to the delivery of a cleaned, refurbished laptop to schools or families in need.

-Trusted council officers and external partner, EOL IT Services will ensure the safe handling of all laptops throughout the process.
+Trusted council officers will ensure the safe handling of all laptops throughout the process.

 All laptops will be completely wiped and refurbished before being delivered to schools and families.

 If you are also experiencing issues with your connectivity which is preventing you from home schooling then please see the free broadband offers to help with home schooling in Westminster